 Foods to Store Separately from Potatoes

-- Bananas, citrus fruits, other high-ethylene producing fruits
+- Bananas, citrus fruits, and other high-ethylene-producing fruits

 - Pears